 Method #15: For the Custom ROM users

-If you’re using custom ROM such as -, SlimROM, CyanogenMod, etc & facing the above-mentioned error then you need to know either the problem is occurring due to the compatibility issue/ROM hasn’t been installed accurately.
+If you’re using custom ROM such as -, SlimROM, CyanogenMod, etc & facing the above-mentioned error then you need to know whether the problem is occurring due to the compatibility issue/ROM hasn’t been installed accurately.
 Therefore, it’s better for you to reflash the OS along with the compatible Google Applications package.

 Time To Conclude

 In the last section of this article, I hope that among all the suggested methods, one solution will definitely help you to solve this bug.
-Hence, I have tried my best to provide you every possible solution to fix “Unfortunately, Settings has Stopped” After Factory Reset Android issue.
+Hence, I have tried my best to provide you with every possible solution to fix “Unfortunately, Settings has Stopped” After Factory Reset Android issue.

 In the future, if you ever come across this kind of situation, just go through this blog & try out the given methods one after another.

 Sophia Louis is a professional blogger and SEO expert from last 11 years.
 Loves to write blogs & articles related to Android & iOS Phones.
 She is the founder of Android-iOS-data-recovery and always looks forward to solve issues related to Android & iOS devices